Soccer-Transfer deadline day deals | Sports-Games

 Soccer-Transfer deadline day deals

+British media reported the deal was worth 12 million pounds ($16.12 million).
 0820 FREE AGENT ERIKSEN JOINS BRENTFORD Brentford have signed Denmark international midfielder Christian Eriksen until the end of the Premier League season.
-"I can't wait to get started and hopefully I'll see you all very soon," Eriksen said in a video on Twitter. ($1 = 0.7443 pounds) (Compiled by Shrivathsa Sridhar and Manasi Pathak in Bengaluru, editing by Ed Osmond)

 - Country: